emerald-dao/2-fungible-token/README.md

 <img src="https://i.imgur.com/IIXjt8h.png" alt="error when getting balance" width="400" />

 The reason for this is because we haven't set up a vault in the user's account.
 On Flow, you need a vault in your account to be able to store specific tokens.
-Let's set that up that now.
+Let's set that up now.

 > Click the `Setup Vault` button: